d12frosted/elpa-mirror/stable-melpa/tok-theme-readme.txt

-Tok is a comfy dark coloured theme.
+Tok is a comfy dark monochromatic theme.